reshab-hashtag/PulseOps-employee-portal-Frontend/README.md

 > **Human Resource Management System** - Admin Dashboard & Employee Portal

-A modern, full-featured HRM system built with React, TypeScript, and Material-UI.
+A modern, full-featured HRM system built with React, TypeScript, and Tailwind CSS.
 This project includes both an Admin Dashboard for HR management and an Employee Portal for self-service features.

 ---